Initial Comments: Name - 01 - Component - 01

 Observations:

-Based on document review and interview, it was determined the facility failed to maintain the emergency generator, affecting the entire facility.
+Based on documentation review and interview, it was determined the facility failed to maintain the emergency generator, affecting the entire facility.

 Findings include: